kshitijchadha/kshitijchadha/README.md

 <h1 align="center">Hi 👋, I'm Kshitij Chadha</h1>
 <h3 align="center">A second year Computer Science student at Toronto Metropolitan University.
-I am a cybersecurity enthusiast and seeking summer 2025 Co-op/Internships.</h3>
+I am a cybersecurity and AI enthusiast and seeking summer 2025 Co-op/Internships.</h3>

 - 🔭 I’m currently working on **Password Manager**

-- 🤝 I’m looking for **guidance in the cybersecurity field.**
+- 🤝 I’m looking for **guidance in the cybersecurity and AI.**

 - 📫 How to reach me **kshitij.chadha@torontomu.ca**